 - Developmental regression, including temper tantrums, “baby talk” and handwriting deterioration

 - Parents can usually remember the day their child’s behavior changed.
 PANS and PANDAS is characterized by an abrupt onset of obsessive-compulsive disorders and/or tics

-A detailed review of the diagnostic guidelines for PANS and PANDAS is available on the PANDAS Physicians Network.
+A Diagnostic Flowchart and Guidelines are available on the PANDAS Physicians Network.